 Medicine: You will be eating a lot of spicy food that may not agree with your stomach, so make sure you pack some diarrhea pills along.
 There are many convenience stores here which will have your usual paracetamol, flu medicine and such but good to bring some just in case you have allergies or your own preferences.

-Phuket is always warm, with the coldest being 24-26 celcius after a thunderstorm but you should pack for the tropical heat!
+Phuket is always warm, with the coldest being 24-26 celcius after a thunderstorm but generally, it’s best pack for the tropical heat!
 Bring along:

 Light loose clothing: Cotton t-shirts, summer dresses, shorts, linen shirts, lightweight clothes and easy-to-dry clothing are essential in Thailand.